PostHog/posthog.com/contents/handbook/people/spending-money.md

 We'd prefer you to use a laptop.
 This is so when we host meetups in real life, you can easily bring your work with you.
 We'd prefer everyone uses Apple laptops, just to keep life simpler - for example, that means everyone can use the same software, and as we get bigger, it'll mean we're dealing with one supplier, not many.

-* For most roles, we currently recommend a Macbook Air with an Apple Silicon (M1) processor and 16GB of RAM.
-* For full stack engineering roles, we recommend a Macbook Pro 14-inch M1, with the 10-core CPU, 14-core GPU upgrade and 32GB of RAM.
+* For engineering roles, we recommend a Macbook Pro 14-inch M1, with the 10-core CPU, 14-core GPU upgrade and 32GB of RAM.
 By default grab the smallest SSD (512gb), but you can upgrade if you need to.
+* For all other roles, we currently recommend a Macbook Air with an Apple Silicon (M1) processor and 16GB of RAM.

 These are just general guidelines - the most important thing is that you select the model that is appropriate for _your_ needs.
 If your requirements are different to the guidelines above please just ask.

 Apple offer multiple screen sizes.
 The larger screen sizes (15 inches +), are disproportionately more expensive.
 These make sense if you do a ton of work in coworking spaces or cafés where you do not have a second screen.
 If you are realistically going to do most of your work at home, it is more rational to pick a smaller laptop size, and to get a large (27 inch) monitor.

 When buying something at Apple we can get 3% cashback on purchases through Brex.
-You should be able to find that in the 'Rewards' tab on brex or ask Grace or Charles.
+You should be able to find that in the 'Rewards' tab on Brex or ask Grace or Charles.
+(Don't do this if you're in the UK though - use your Revolut card.)

 Also, Amazon regularly offer discounts on Apple products of around 10%, so always worth a check before buying direct from Apple.

-You may be asked if you wanted to purchase Apple Care - please don't buy this as it's not great value for money.
+If you buy from Apple, you may be asked if you wanted to purchase Apple Care - please don't buy this as it's not great value for money.

 ### Monitor